JLienqueo/Angular_Food_-Request_Project/README.md

 This is a small TypeScript project that demonstrates how to use a library in Angular, TS to call another library or service.
 The main purpose is to share a mobile number via WhatsApp to place a food service request.
 ✅ Features

-    Built with Angular
+    Built with TS

     Integrates WhatsApp sharing functionality

-    Allows users to send their request through WhatsApp
+    Allows sharing a website for the users

     Useful for food service request scenarios